 If you're going for a rustic farmhouse wedding in Texas, find a local vendor of hay bales and drape them in fun tablecloths or fabric for the perfect rustic seating arrangement.
 After all, happy wedding guests equal a happy couple.

-6. Plan to Have at Least 1 Location with Fan or A/C
+6. Have at Least 1 Location with a Fan or A/C

 If the backyard wedding venue you've chosen has both indoor and outdoor space, plan to have one indoor space secured with air-conditioning and insulated walls.
 This will be a necessary spot in the hot summer heat for your guests who don’t fare as well with blistering sun or humidity.
 Even if you don’t have an indoor space with AC you can outfit a walled tent enclosure with lots of stand up fans to get the same cooling effect.
 Place a water station with lots of ice in this area to really create a get away from the heat.

 If you do have an indoor space, make sure you have clear signs pointing to where your guests can beat the heat and take a rest.
-This climate controlled escape will allow your family members and friends to take a moment to cool down from being out in the sun and get back to the dance floor.
+This climate controlled escape will allow your family members and friends to take a moment to cool down from being out in the sun all day at your outdoor wedding before getting back out to the dance floor.

 7. Think Twice About Your Menu